(Disclosure: Some of the links below may be affiliate links)

 Contrary to health insurance, you have to get all the coverage levels at the same insurance providers.
 So you need to look at your car insurance as a whole, not as several parts.

-I am going to consider that you have a car with Swiss license plates.
+I will consider that you have a car with Swiss license plates.
 If you have a car with foreign license plates, you do not need Swiss car insurance.
 But it is mandatory for every vehicle registered in Switzerland.

 Liability Insurance, or Civil Responsibility, is mandatory for each car owner in Switzerland.